Police video shows man falling from Tulsa bridge after chase

 TULSA, Okla.
-(AP) - Video from a police body camera shows a shooting suspect falling about 30 feet from an Oklahoma bridge as he fled from officers.
+(AP) - Video from a police body camera shows a shooting suspect falling about 30 feet (9 meters) from an Oklahoma bridge as he fled from officers.

 A Tulsa police news release says officers responding to reports of someone shooting at a motorist from a car on April 30 followed the vehicle onto Interstate 244.
 The vehicle crashed into a barrier.